imoea/vite-project/README.md

 # Vite + Deno + React + TypeScript

+A sandbox for learning web development with React + TypeScript.

 ## Running

 You need to have Deno v2.0.0 or later installed to run this repo.